 This can make it difficult for the teeth to erupt correctly while also causing an abnormal bite.
 If the upper and lower teeth do not align properly, this can lead to difficulty biting, chewing, swallowing, and digesting food as your child ages.

 When the bite and alignment of your child’s teeth are affected, it can cause cosmetic issues as well, which may leave them feeling insecure about their appearance.
 Due to the improper oral functions, the muscles can be left weak, resulting in a dull or sluggish look.
-In some cases, the lips may be left partially opened, giving the chin a knobby look.
+In some cases, the lips may be left partially open, giving the chin a knobby look.

 When you combine the improper placement of the teeth with weak facial muscles, speech problems are common.
 It is not unusual for a child to develop a lisp or have difficulty pronouncing sounds correctly.